Hardikb19/IECSE-Code-WinterProject-19/README.md

 Line 2 has a for loop which executes two statements, a check statement and an increment statement.
 The check statement runs exactly n+1 times (It stops once the condition is false).
 The increment statement runs for exactly n times.
 This line contributes 2n + 1 to the total runtime.

-Line 3 has two operations, addition an assignment.
+Line 3 has two operations, addition and assignment.
 Each of these operations takes 1 unit time each.
 Since the loop runs n times, this line contributes 2n to the total runtime.

 So, the total runtime can be written as a function of the input size n.
 The function would be